 The Conference was formed in 1971 and was based upon an agreement among Amherst College, Bowdoin College, Wesleyan University, and Williams College first drafted in 1955.
 Along with these four institutions, Bates College, Colby College, Hamilton College, Middlebury College, Trinity College and Tufts University are the sustaining charter members.
 Connecticut College joined the Conference in 1982.

-The primary mission of the Conference is to organize, facilitate, support, and regulate intercollegiate athletic competition among member institutions in a manner consistent with our commitment to academic excellence and our core values.
+The primary mission of the Conference is to organize, facilitate, support, and regulate intercollegiate athletic competition among member institutions in a manner consistent with our commitment to our core values.

 In pursuing our collective purpose, the Conference and its individual members strive to adhere to the following core values:

 - Athletics should teach and promote life skills including fair play, respect, preparation, teamwork, sportsmanship, leadership, and resilience;

-- Student athletes and our athletic programs should be representative of our student bodies as a whole, both at the point of admission and in their academic performance, preferences and educational outcomes;
+- Student athletes and our athletic programs should be representative of our student bodies as a whole, both at the point of admission and in their academic performance and outcomes;

 - We are committed to gender equity, diversity, and inclusion of historically marginalized groups including LGBTQ+ students in our athletic programs and throughout our institutions, and recognize that achieving these goals requires intentional commitment and persistent effort;

 - Athletic programs, including athletes and coaches, should be integrated into the broader life and fabric of our campuses.
 We expect that student athletes will participate in the educational, co-curricular, and social opportunities made available to all our students, and equally assume leadership roles on campus;

-- Our institutions should provide a comprehensive athletic program available to the entire student body, not just varsity athletes, and which emphasizes participation and the educational values of athletics;
+- Our institutions should provide a comprehensive athletic program available to the entire student body, not just varsity athletes, and which emphasizes participation and the educational, social, and personal development values of athletics;